skalthoff/Jellify/README.md

 ## Features
 ### Current
 - Available via Private Testflight
+- iOS and Android support
+- Carefully crafted Light and Dark modes
 - Home screen access to previously played tracks, artists, and your playlists
 - Full Last.FM Plugin support
 - Library of Favorited Music, not too dissimilar to how streaming services handle your 'library'